The-AI-Alliance/trust-safety-evals/docs/index.markdown

 Within the AI Alliance's [**Trust and Safety**](https://thealliance.ai/focus-areas/trust-and-safety){:target="aia-tands"} work group, the projects under the [**Trust and Safety Evaluation Initiative**](https://thealliance.ai/core-projects/trust-and-safety-evaluations){:target="tsei"} umbrella are designed to promote the best-of-breed tools for running evaluations, existing evaluation suites for common purposes, and ensuring these tools can be adopted and adapted efficiently and effectively for evolving uses.

 * **Evaluation Is for Everyone** (this project) has two goals:
-	* Educate application developers about the importance of building AI trustworthiness and safety into their AI-enabled applications from the beginning, just as we have needed to build [_cybersecurity_]({{site.glossaryurl}}/#security) into our apps for decades.
+	* Educate application developers about the importance of building AI trustworthiness and safety into their AI-enabled applications from the beginning, just as we have needed to build [Cybersecurity]({{site.glossaryurl}}/#cybersecurity){:target="_glossary"} into our apps for decades.
 	* Make it easy to find and adopt the appropriate set of evaluations for particular application requirements.
 *  [**Testing Generative AI Applications**](https://the-ai-alliance.github.io/ai-application-testing/){:target="tgai"} addresses the problem that AI application developers struggle to test that their applications meet the requirements and perform the use cases they were designed for.
-Enterprise developers are accustomed to writing repeatable tests for software that is (mostly) [_deterministic_]({{site.glossaryurl}}/#determinism), but the inherent [_probabilistic_]({{site.glossaryurl}}#probability-and-statistics) nature of the underlying [_generative AI models_]({{site.glossaryurl}}/#generative-ai-model) defeats these techniques.
+Enterprise developers are accustomed to writing repeatable tests for software that is (mostly) [Deterministic]({{site.glossaryurl}}/#determinism){:target="_glossary"}, but the inherent [Probabilistic]({{site.glossaryurl}}#probability-and-statistics) nature of the underlying [Generative AI Models]({{site.glossaryurl}}/#generative-ai-model){:target="_glossary"} defeats these techniques.
 This project is adapting evaluation techniques for these testing purposes and teaching developers how to use them.
 * [**Evaluation Reference Stack**](https://the-ai-alliance.github.io/eval-ref-stack/){:target="ers"} is documenting the industry's best tools for running evaluations and making them easy to adopt and manage.

 Related projects include [**Ranking AI Safety Priorities by Domain**](https://the-ai-alliance.github.io/ranking-safety-priorities/){:target="_blank"} and our [**AI Trust and Safety User Guide**](https://the-ai-alliance.github.io/trust-safety-user-guide/){:target="_blank"}.